sepehrsardooeinasab/Face-Boundry-and-Facial-Landmark-Detection/README.md

 </p>

 ### Second notebook
-In [Second notebook](./part2_facial_landmark_detection.ipynb), A cnn model was trained to estimate landmark positions on faces
+In [Second notebook](./part2_facial_landmark_detection.ipynb), A CNN model was trained to estimate landmark positions on faces.

 <img src="Images/4.png" width="70%">
 <img src="Images/5.png" width="70%">

 ### Third notebook
-In [Third notebook](./part3_face_boundary_and_facial_landmark_detection.ipynb), The results of the first trained model were given to the input of the second trained model, so it can detect faces boundries and facial landmarks. 🎉
+In [Third notebook](./part3_face_boundary_and_facial_landmark_detection.ipynb), The results of the first trained model were given to the input of the second trained model, so it can detect faces boundries and facial landmarks.

 In this notebook you can see all the steps taken.

+## Problems
+1. RCNNs are slow.
+It is better to use YOLO or other alghoritems.
+2. In order to detect facial landmarks the second network needs a perfectly cropped face.
+Therefore, it is better to implement the first network as it calculates the boundary box loss.
+3. Training 4275 images (which contains multiple faces) with quite large networks like VGG16 needs a lot of computional resourses.
+A lot more than resources available in free plan of Google collab which I used. 🙃

-## Models
+## The Models
 The models used in the first notebook and the second one.

 <p float="center">